gciatto/mpp4rs-slides/content/01-Preliminaries/_index.md

 > Create multiple artifacts, one per each supported platform, sharing the same design and functioning

 - Practical goal:
-> design and write the software once, then automatically port it to several platforms
+> design and write the software once, then port it to several platforms